How to Nail the Content Brief

 Deliverable: One article, 700-1000 words, optimized for keyword(s), 5-7 internal links, with a relevant thumbnail image and blurb for social sharing.

 Audience: Anyone who hires freelance writers including marketing directors, managers, entrepreneurs, and small business owners.

 The brief is the best vehicle for ensuring new content matches its intended purpose, but there are second-best alternatives.
 An outline, a rough draft, and a favorite example require less articulation from you and can stand in for projects with very quick turnarounds.

 A descriptive outline can get a writing project started.
 Preferably, the outline includes a title, subheads, and content bullets.

 Incomplete content can be an effective substitute for a brief.
 Drafts are likely to include much of the necessary information for a brief, at least covertly.

 Writers can often see the intended finish line in a draft and bring it to fruition quickly, without losing its key message.

 Keeping close tabs on competitors means recognizing what they do well.
 Showing the writer examples of good content—the kind you’d like to publish—can fill in for a missing brief.
 The caveat is that you can explain with precision what it is you admire in the examples.

-Content briefs become easier to write with experience.
-The format is restrictive, but the restriction is a strength.
-It puts your ideas under scrutiny, a prerequisite for a sustainable content marketing strategy.
+Content briefs put your ideas under scrutiny, a prerequisite for a sustainable content marketing strategy.